 Older adults often eat less frequently, and their diets can lack variety.
 This increases their risk for heart issues, cancer, diabetes, high blood pressure and mental health issues.
 Independent living dining services help older adults maintain proper nutrition and variety in their diet.

-The culinary teams at Holiday retirement communities are led by executive chefs and dietitians who plan meals with the nutritional needs of older adults in mind.
+The culinary teams at Holiday retirement communities are led by managers and dietitians who plan meals with the nutritional needs of older adults in mind.
 Menus include at least three entrée options and several healthy choices for every meal.
-Holiday chefs are passionate about making meals delicious and exciting.
+The Holiday culinary team is passionate about making meals delicious and exciting.
 Residents’ personal tastes and needs are an important part of the meal-planning process, and residents are encouraged to suggest recipe ideas.